 BRP has agreements with large financing companies in North America, Europe, Australia, New Zealand and Latin America to provide third-party inventory financing to its dealers and distributors in order to facilitate their purchase of the Company's products.
 These agreements improve BRP's liquidity by financing dealer and distributor purchases of products without requiring substantial use of the Company's working capital.
 A significant percentage of BRP's sales are made under such arrangements.
-The total amount of financing provided under such financing agreements totaled approximately \$4.7 billion for Fiscal 2020 compared to approximately \$4.0 billion for Fiscal 2019.
-In the event of a dealer or distributor default, BRP may be required to purchase from the finance company repossessed new and unused products at the total unpaid balance of the dealer or distributor to the finance company.
-In North America, the obligation is generally limited to the greater of U.S.\$25.0 million or 10% of the last twelve-month average amount of financing outstanding under the financing agreements, whereas in Europe, the obligation is generally limited to the greater of U.S.\$10.0 million or 10% of the last twelve-month average amount of financing outstanding under the financing agreements.
-In Australia and New Zealand, the obligation to purchase repossessed new and unused products is limited to the greater of AUD\$5.0 million or 10% of the last twelve-month average amount of financing outstanding under the financing agreements.
-For boats, in North America, the repurchase obligation decreases according to the age of the inventory and there is no repurchase obligation for boats older than 900 days.
-In Australia, the obligation to purchase repossessed new and unused products is limited to AUD\$2.5 million.
+The total amount of financing provided under such financing agreements totaled approximately \$4.5 billion for Fiscal 2021 compared to approximately \$4.7 billion for Fiscal 2020.
+Under the dealer and distributor financing agreements, in the event of a default of a dealer or distributor, the Company may be required to purchase from the finance companies, new and unused products at the total unpaid principal balance of the dealer or distributor to the finance companies.
+In North America, this obligation of the Company is generally limited to the greater of US \$25.0 million (\$31.9 million) or 10% of the last twelve-month average amount of financing outstanding under the financing agreements. whereas in Europe, this obligation is generally limited to the greater of US\$10.0 million (\$12.8 million) or 10% of the last twelve-month average amount of financing outstanding under the financing agreements.
+In Australia and New Zealand, the obligation to repossess new and unused products is limited to the greater of AUD \$5.0 million (\$4.9 million) or 10% of the last twelve-month average amount of financing outstanding under the financing agreements.
+For boat products, in North America, the repurchase obligation decreases according to the age of the inventory and there is no obligation to repurchase for boat products older than 900 days.
+In Australia, the obligation to purchase repossessed new and unused boat products is limited to AUD \$2.5 million (\$2.4 million).